kiranchhatre/kiranchhatre.github.io/_pages/draft.md

-I am a Master’s student in Computational Mechanics at RWTH Aachen University.
-I am currently employed as an Intern - Developer at Simulia Dassault Systemes, a Research Assistant at APS GmbH (European Center for Mechatronics) and Developer - Robot Software Framework at Carologistics - Robocup Logistics League team.
-I am also currently doing my Mini-thesis at Institute for General Mechanics, RWTH Aachen on 'Constitutive Viscoplastic Modeling using Artificial Neural Networks'.
+I am a Master’s student in Computer Aided Conception in Mechanical Engineering at RWTH Aachen University.
+I am currently employed as a Research Affiliate at Lawrence Berkeley National Laboratory (LBNL), California, USA.
+Being a part of Sustainable Energy Systems Group at LBNL, my main focus is multifidelity Bayesian optimization of a large-scale multi-agent transportation simulation.

 Please feel free to navigate through the site to find out more about me.